 - Bad company corrupts good manner means

-- bad company corrupts good character sermon
+- www story on bad company spoil good character

 - object lessons about good habits